SpotCollector Online Help Contents

 if the line specifies a single BadSource tag, then the tag list in the existing Special Callsign List Entry will be set to BadSource

-if the line specifies one or more tags other than BadSource, any new tags will be appended to the the tag list in the existing Special Callsign List
+if the line specifies one or more tags other than BadSource, any new tags will be appended to the tag list in the existing Special Callsign List

-Membership lists for several amateur radio clubs are available in files formatted for direct loading into SpotCollector's Special Callsign List.
+Membership lists for several amateur radio clubs are available in files formatted for direct loading into SpotCollector's Special Callsign List:

 You can arrange the Special Callsign list in ascending order of Callsign by clicking the Sort button.

-You can save the contents of the Special Callsign list to a tab-delimited text file by clicking the Save button; SpotCollector will display a navigation window that lets you specify the name and location of the file to be save.
+You can save the contents of the Special Callsign list to a comma-delimited text file by clicking the Save button; SpotCollector will display a navigation window that lets you specify the name and location of the file to be save.

 To clear the Special Callsign List, click the Clear button.
 This is useful as a prelude to re-loading the list from one or more text files.
+If any deleted Special Callsign List entry specified a Leaderboard tag, SpotCollector will offer you the opportunity to recompute the award progress of all Spot Database Entries.